jodadoj/card-game/README.md

 Only one can be voted off at a time

-Requires 2/3< players to vote for a person
+Requires 2/3< of table to vote for a person or the losing hands are ejected

 ## Trial - Mammon is summoned to directly use hard evidence to convict a voted party of a certain crime